webmakerr-com/WebSEO/webseo/pro-addon/readme.txt

 == Installation ==

-1. Upload 'wp-seopress' to the '/wp-content/plugins/' directory
+1. Upload 'webseo' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on SEOPress and apply settings.